Muslim conquest of Transoxiana: Tribal turmoil in Khorasan, 683–704

+Later conquests and consolidation of Arab rule

 Conquests of Qutayba ibn Muslim

 Qutayba's appointment marked a seminal moment in the history of the Muslim conquest of Central Asia.
 During his ten-year tenure, he was able to consolidate the political situation in Khorasan, and at the same time pursue an active policy of expansion into Transoxiana.
 The chief reasons for his success were his skill as an organizer, the unfailing support of al-Hajjaj, and Qutayba's willingness to work with and integrate the local population into the Umayyad administration.
 As an exclusive warrior caste, the Arab settlers of Khorasan had been jealous of their privileges, and for a long time limited the number of natives allowed to take up arms, apart from the ad hoc forces provided by allied native rulers.
 It is only from the time of Qutayba that larger bodies of native troops, whether mawali converts or non-Muslims, begin to appear in the sources.
 This mass recruitment of local troops not only increased the manpower pool available, giving the Umayyad armies a significant numerical advantage, but also kept the native soldiery occupied far from their homes and employed for the Arabs' benefit, rather than posing a potential threat in their rear.
 A significant factor, that eased Qutayba's relations with the Khorasani Arabs, was his descent from the minor tribe of Bahila: Qutayba aroused far less jealousy from the other Arab tribes of Khorasan, and had to satisfy far fewer demands from his fellow Bahilis.
 The international situation was also favourable to Qutayba.
 Tang China was weakened and her influence withdrawn from Central Asia, while the Second Turkic Khaganate (682–744) was embroiled in warfare with the Türgesh Khaganate (699–766).